 So for the second attempt I added a little of the boiling water, only a spoonful or two, when topping the mixture up and it worked.

 The product does have some information leaflets which may also help.
-But as a rule of thumb the yogurt will take longer to set in cold weather and shorter when it is warm.
+But as a rule of thumb the yogurt will take a longer time to set in colder weather and a shorter time when it is warm.

 Leave the yogurt too long and it will become almost sour cream, which you may or may not want.
 If the yogurt is not at this stage it will keep for up to two weeks in the fridge.

 Easi-Yo also sell small pots suitable for storing the product but you may find them or similar cheaper elsewhere.

 Each sachet of the yogurt costs around £2.75 in the UK.
 So it is not cheap but it does contain tasty ingredients which are good for you.

 You only add water so the other costs are minimal.

 Better value multi-packs of the yogurts are sometimes available at QVC or other outlets.

 Overall though if you like yogurt that tastes good and is good for you they represent great value.